No Country for Old Men: Cast

 The role of Llewelyn Moss was originally offered to Heath Ledger, but he turned it down to spend time with his newborn daughter Matilda.
 Garret Dillahunt was also in the running for the role of Llewelyn Moss, auditioning five times for the role, but instead was offered the part of Wendell, Ed Tom Bell's deputy.
-Josh Brolin, who was not the Coens' first choice, enlisted the help of Quentin Tarantino and Robert Rodriguez to make an audition reel.
+Josh Brolin, who was not the Coens' first choice, enlisted the help of Quentin Tarantino and Robert Rodriguez to make an audition reel during the production of Grindhouse.
 His agent eventually secured a meeting with the Coens and he was given the part.

 Javier Bardem nearly withdrew from the role of Anton Chigurh due to issues with scheduling.
 English actor Mark Strong was put on standby to take over, but the scheduling issues were resolved and Bardem took on the role.

 Production

 Producer Scott Rudin bought the film rights to McCarthy's novel and suggested an adaptation to the Coen brothers, who at the time were attempting to adapt the novel To the White Sea by James Dickey.
 By August 2005, the Coens agreed to write and direct the film, having identified with how it provided a sense of place and also how it played with genre conventions.
 Joel Coen said that the book's unconventional approach "was familiar, congenial to us; we're naturally attracted to subverting genre.
 We liked the fact that the bad guys never really meet the good guys, that McCarthy did not follow through on formula expectations."
 Ethan Coen explained that the "pitiless quality" was a "hallmark of the book, which has an unforgiving landscape and characters but is also about finding some kind of beauty without being sentimental."
 The adaptation was the second of McCarthy's work, following All the Pretty Horses in 2000.